UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 ---

-> Image super-resolution is a natural, ill-posed vision problem, being the task of recovering a high-resolution, clean image from a low-resolution, degraded image.
+> Image super-resolution is a natural, ill-posed computer vision problem, being the task of recovering a high-resolution, clean image from a low-resolution, degraded image.
 In this post, we survey 3 recent methods of image super-resolution, each highly distinct with its own advantages and disadvantages.
 Finally, we conduct an experiment in modifying the structure of one of these methods.

 <!--more-->
 <!--bundle exec jekyll serve-->